deven-org/telemetry-functions/README.md

   - [Contributing](#contributing)
   - [License](#license)

-# Introduction
+## Introduction

 Telemetry-Functions is the middle layer of the DEVEN Telemetry project, which is designed to collect anonymized, automized metrics using Git SaaS based bots to inform about how teams can improve development retention, productivity and satisfaction for more effectiveness.
 Telemetry-functions serves as the bridge between the Github OAuth App, which allows access to the raw data, and the private data repository, where the collected data is stored.

 ## Requirements

 This project is a Node.js package.
-You need Node version 16 or higher in order to run it. (for more information check out the Node.js documentation[here](https://nodejs.org/en/docs/))
+You need Node version 16 or higher in order to run it. (for more information check out the Node.js documentation [here](https://nodejs.org/en/docs/)).

 ## How to start